Part B

 Petrographic Classification

 With the field classification, we use the overall color of a volcanic rock to estimate composition.
 This is quick and easy, but is rather qualitative and in some cases, may be misleading.
 To get around the color problem, we can describe the composition of volcanic rocks based on their actual mineralogy.
 As with plutonic rocks, modal analysis ("point-counting") can be performed on a volcanic rock to determine the percentages of minerals in the rock and accurately estimate its composition.
-The main difference is that since the mineral crystals are so small, point-counting in a volcanic rock is done at the microscopic level, looking at a thin sectionada-annotation with a petrographic microscope.
+The main difference is that since the mineral crystals are so small, point-counting in a volcanic rock is done at the microscopic level, looking at a thin section with a petrographic microscope.
 This approach is commonly done by serious geologists who need a more quantitative estimate of rock composition.
 It requires sample preparation and expense, as well as time for the microscopic analysis, but it's fun!

 If you recall our plutonic rock lab, we used mineralogy to name various rocks.
 A petrographic anaylsis for a given rock yielded three modal components, quartz (Q) + alkali feldspar (A) + plagioclase feldspar (P), which were then normalized to 100 percent and plotted on a ternary diagram.
 Well, the methodology is the same for volcanic rocks, except that the QAP ternary diagram is labeled with volcanic rock names (see Figure 6-6).

-These classification diagrams are especially useful for felsic-intermediate rocks (ones with measurable amounts of quartz and alkali feldspar).
+Figure 6-6.
+IUGS Igneous Rock Classification Diagram for plutonic rocks (left) and volcanic rocks (right).
+These classification diagrams are especially useful for felsic-intermediate rocks (ones with measurable amounts of quartz and alkali feldspar). |

 Figure 6-7.
-Classification of volcanic rock names using the QAP ternary diagram.
+Classification of volcanic rock names using the QAP ternary diagram. |

 Use the QAP classification diagram in Figure 6-7 to answer Quiz Me! questions B21 through B25.
 If necessary, refer to the relevant module in Lab 05 that discusses how to plot data on ternarydiagrams.